JMAConsulting/biz.jmaconsulting.mte/README.md

   * Beside Mandrill Secret, click on Options.
   * Click edit beside Secret Code.
   * Change the value, then click Save.
   * Navigate to Administer >> System Settings >> Outbound Email (SMTP/Sendmail), click on SMTP, copy the value of Mandrill Post URL.
+Note that this step is necessary since it also activates the use of this callback URL.
   * Use that new value to configure the Post to URL value of the webhook for Mandrill.